 Perfect for quieting meddlesome minds.

 Forget everything you think you know about spa treatments.
-Here, in a quiet corner of the COMO Metropolitan on Park Lane, there are no water features, hot tubs or options to add Prosecco to your treatment.
+Here, in a quiet corner of the COMO Metropolitan on Park Lane, there are no water features, hot tubs or options to add prosecco to your treatment.
 Instead, you’re welcomed with an invigorating cup of ginger tea and ushered, in gentle tones, into a sleek and minimalist treatment room.
-The focus here is on life-long wellness and taking a pause from your hectic city existence, rather than snuggling in soothing fluffy robes.
-Though the robes are super soft FYI.
-Their signature massage (£125 for 60 mins, £145 for 90) is a lesson in really taking the time to reset.
+The focus here is on lifelong wellness and taking a pause from your hectic city existence, rather than snuggling in soothing fluffy robes.
+Though the robes are super soft, FYI.
+Its signature massage (£110 for 60 mins, £125 for 75) is a lesson in really taking the time to reset.
 The long, assured strokes, with hands rhythmically moving along the entire length of your body (they recommend you go nude), create a powerful, almost trance-like sensation that will quiet even the most meddlesome of minds.
 After 90 minutes I felt feeling peaceful, refreshed and genuinely rebalanced.
 Almost ready to take on the Central line again.
 Ellie Walker-Arnott

 This stylish little spa tucked beneath Decléor’s swish shop on Westbourne Grove is ideal for anyone wanting their knots kneaded while being immersed in delicious floral smells.
 The luxury brand’s only in-store spa in London is a warren of low-lit cosy nooks filled with soft towels and calming sounds.
 Decleor prides itself on being an aromatherapy specialist and its products are based in essential oils.
 To reap the benefits of their expertise pop in for an Aromatherapy Body Massage (£65) for one hour.
 You can ask your masseuse to tailor it to your own needs, or opt for one of their treatment add-ons from £10, which target particular areas.
 Your nose will certainly thank you for the experience and your back will no doubt surrender to the heated massage beds.
 Mmm.
 Alex Sims